-Participant responses to the WHO-QOL survey (see Figure 10) showed some improvements with duration in the program as well.
-They tended to rate their overall quality of life, satisfaction with their abilities, and their feeling of meaningfulness higher after entering the program, while enjoyment of life did not see significant changes.
+Participant responses to the WHO-QOL survey (see Figure 12) showed some improvements with duration in the program as well.
+They tended to rate their overall quality of life, satisfaction with their abilities, their enjoyment of life, and their feeling of meaningfulness higher after entering the program.